 Chris Ferreira – Chris has been a MOTT Board member for 17 years and former VP for 3 years.
 He is co founder of Perth City Farm and runs WA’s largest environmental education program through his business The Forever Project.
 He has a degree in Forestry and has a passion for large scale revegetation and landcare.
 In 2000 he was awarded Honorary Life Membership to MOTT for his environmental education services and in 2003 he was awarded the Centennial medal for services to the environment.
 In 2009 became a Board member for MOTT’s affiliate program Carbon Neutral Charitable Fund.

 Leo has been a MOTT member since 1988.
 He has held board positions in the past including the position of Vice President.
-During his time with MOTT he has co-founded, The Million Tree program in 1989, The Children’s Forest in 1999 and carbon neutral in 2001.
+During his time with MOTT he has co-founded, The Million Tree program in 1989, The Children’s Forest in 1999 and Carbon Neutral in 2001.
 Carbon neutral was overall winner of the 2007 Western Australian Environmental awards.
-Leo was awarded an honorary life membership in 2016 and was re-elected to the board in 2017 and Vice president.
+Leo was awarded an honorary life membership in 2016 and was re-elected to the board in 2017 as Vice President.

 Pete Randell B.Comm; CA